 The net cash outflow was mainly from retail and corporate customer deposit which are the Group's primary source of funds, together with deposit and balance from bank and other financial institution.
 To ensure stable, sufficient and diversified source of funds, the Group actively attracts new deposits, keeps the core deposit and obtains supplementary funding from the interbank market or by issuing debts in the capital market.
-Other cash outflow, such as commitment, cash outflow under derivative contract and potential collateral requirement, were minimal to the LCR.
+Other cash outflow, such as commitment, cash outflow under derivative contract and potential collateral requirement, had a minimal impact to the LCR.

-Majority of the Group's customer deposits are denominated in HKD, USD and RMB.
-As the supply of HKD denominated HQLA in the market is relatively limited, the Group swaps surplus HKD funding into USD and other foreign currencies, part of funding are deployed to investment in HQLA.
+The majority of the Group's customer deposits are denominated in HKD, USD and RMB.
+As the supply of HQLA denominated in HKD in the market is relatively limited, the Group exchanges surplus funds in HKD for USD and other currencies through swap transactions, part of which being used for investment in HQLA.